What do dental bridges do?

 By brushing and flossing just as you would for your natural teeth.
 The goal is to keep bacteria under control.
 Porcelain teeth will not decay, but the surfaces where your bridge is supported by neighboring teeth need to be kept clean to prevent bacteria from getting underneath the support framework and damaging the enamel there.

-Our Softouch Dental Care office serves Oakton, Vienna, McLean, Great Falls, Tyson’s Corner, Reston, Alexandria, Arlington, Herndon, Fairfax, Falls Church, Chantilly, Centreville, Alexandria, Arlington, Washington D.C. and the Northern Virginia area.
+For answers to more dental bridges questions, please contact Softouch Dental Care by phone at 703-319-6990.
+If you have any missing teeth, it is not a good idea to delay treatment for filling the gaps.
+Our Oakton dentist serves patients in Vienna, McLean, Great Falls, Tysons Corner, Reston, Arlington, Herndon, Fairfax, Falls Church, Chantilly, Centreville, Washington D.C. and the Northern Virginia area.